All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 p user2.greet # => NoMethodError

-Here, greet is a method that exists for user1 object only.
-Ruby created his own singleton class for user1 and put this method there.
+Ruby created its own singleton class for user1 and placed this method there.

 How to see singleton_class?

-If you define the method directly in this class, it will also become unique:
+If you define a method directly in this class, it will also become unique:

 user = "Ruby"